 The first immediate benefit that will be felt by the directors is that any debt collection action will stop.
-Indeed they have probably been fielding calls and emails from creditors demanding repayment for some time and once a company goes into the liquidation process these will be directed to the liquidator meaning that the directors should immediately start to have more time to plan their future and less personal stress.
+Typically they will have found themselves fielding calls and emails from creditors demanding repayment for some time and once a company goes into the liquidation process these will be directed to the liquidator.
+This means that the directors should immediately start to have more time to plan their future and far less personal stress.

 Carrying on the business of the company when there is no reasonable prospect of the creditors of the firm being paid is called wrongful trading and a director (or a shadow director) can be held to be personally liable for any debts incurred.
 It’s important to note that this isn’t insolvent trading.
 The distinction between the two is that an insolvent company may have a realistic prospect of trading out of their temporary difficulties whereas a company trading wrongfully has no prospect of ever being paying back their creditors.

+Directors need to ensure that they won’t be held liable by the liquidator or the courts.
 By putting the company into Voluntary Liquidation quickly the directors can ensure that wrongful trading won’t happen and they can show they have acted in the best interest of any creditors.
-This means that they shouldn’t be held liable by the liquidator or the courts.

 If the company trades wrongfully then it is possible that the court may order that the directors are personally liable for some of the debts run up during this time.
 By carrying out a properly timed liquidation the directors can ensure that this will not be the case and that they won’t have any personal liability.
 Having professional advice before and during the process will ensure that the directors don’t take ill-advised decisions that may have unfortunate consequences.